“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 - Show your team in action, working on making the world a better place.

-- Test the sign-up flow at multiple stages before you go live.
+- Test the signup process at multiple stages before you go live.

 Now, what method should you use to collect sign-ups for your membership?